 However, I think they represent a minority in this broad audience.
 I’d wager that most people don’t have the time or the desire to be glued to their screens, waiting for tweet-by-tweet update from a science conference.

 There are better ways to reach this group with content from a conference, in my opinion.
 For example, I recently did some work with the charity MQ: Transforming Mental Health, aiming at reaching their lay audience with some blogs about their annual research conference.
-I’ll share some other ideas in a future blog post.

 How do you decide whether you’ll be mostly tweeting from your charity’s account, or from your own personal account?